Ashwagandha vs Maca: The Stress-Energy Axis Explained

 What Is Ashwagandha?

 Ashwagandha (Withania somnifera) is a cornerstone herb of Ayurvedic medicine, used for over 3,000 years as a rasayana — a rejuvenating tonic.
-Modern research has validated its role as an adaptogen that modulates the hypothalamic-pituitary-adrenal (HPA) axis, the body's central stress-response system.
+Ashwagandha has been traditionally used as an adaptogen that may support general wellbeing and the body's stress-response system.

-The active compounds — withanolides — are responsible for ashwagandha's cortisol-lowering, anxiolytic, and sleep-promoting effects.
+The active compounds — withanolides — are a source of compounds that have been the subject of ongoing research into stress and sleep support.
 A 2024 meta-analysis of 9 RCTs (n=558) confirmed significant reductions in stress and anxiety versus placebo (PMID: 39348746).
 Another meta-analysis found it significantly reduced cortisol levels, though interestingly showed no effect on perceived stress — suggesting ashwagandha works at the physiological level before you consciously feel different (PMID: 40746175).

 Our certified organic ashwagandha is a 10:1 dual extract (hot water and ethanol) from Indian-grown root, standardised to ≥2.5% withanolides — the same extract type used in the clinical trials that established ashwagandha's evidence base.
 It is Australian Certified Organic (ACO) and sourced following Di Tao principles.